expressivegraphics/expressivegraphics.github.io/2018/instructions.md

 {: .top2}

 Posters, demos, and artworks should be submitted in PDF format as an extended abstract (2 or more pages).
 They should follow the ACM SIGGRAPH publication guidelines described above.
 Rejected papers may be considered for the poster track.

+General submission are in electronic form.
+Please directly email your submission to the conference email: [expressive2018@uvic.ca](mailto:expressive2018@uvic.ca).
+Please include the following information, and attach your submission materials in the email:

+**Title:
+Author(s) Name:
+Authors' Institution(s):
+Primary Contact's Email (if not the same as the communicating email):
+Project Website (if applicable):
+Intended Printing Size (width/height):**

 ---